Digital decluttering is removing unnecessary items from your digital spaces, often followed by reorganizing the digital space.

-You get digital clutter via your digital devices, such as your smartphone, computer and tablet.
+You will find digital clutter in all your digital devices, such as your smartphone, computer and tablet.
 It’s everything from notifications, social media posts, files and PDFs, emails, news etc. Basically, all digital content.

 And wow, do we get bombarded with digital content nowadays!
 The world has created more information and content in the period of 2006-2016 than in all recorded history before 2006…!
-And we probably have created the same amount in the last 4 years.
+And our rate has only been increasing since.

-Now, the way I see it, there are 2 things we need to do to decrease the hold that our digital lives have over us:
+Digital tools and content have taken over our lives.
+I believe there are 2 things we need to decrease the hold they have over us:

-Digital decluttering = get rid of all the built-up mess and organize it neatly
+Digital decluttering = get rid of all the built-up digital mess and organize it neatly

 Digital detoxing = to lower the actual use of digital tech in our lives